 - 4) Annual appraisals will include an overall rating and a rating for each category as assessed by the manager providing the evaluation.
-The possible ratings are: Far Exceeds Standards, Exceeds Standards, Consistently Meets Standards, Marginal Standards, and Below Standards. - 5) Prior to providing an annual or interim appraisal, the manager will share the appraisal with the CAE for review. - 6) Throughout the year, each manager should perform periodic feedback on an interim appraisal form.
-This review should provide the bases for the annual appraisal and to demonstrate that communication regarding performance is occurring with the employee throughout the year.
+The possible ratings are: Far Exceeds Standards, Exceeds Standards, Consistently Meets Standards, Marginal Standards, and Below Standards. - 5) Prior to providing an annual appraisal, the manager will share the appraisal with the GAE for review.